reymon359/how-to-live/docs/Life has its own stages/index.md

 ## Resources and credits

-A deep chat with a good friend (Pablo Llorca) made me realize about this.
+A deep chat with my friend Pablo Llorca made me realize about this.

 ## Related advices